WiIdNeo/DnD/Classes and Races/Classes/Classes.md

 # Skill Paths — Unified Reference

+**Revision 2 note:** Part 1 below is unchanged from the first pass (structure + translation only).
+Part 2, added in this revision, goes deeper: for each path it defines *how the tracks actually work* — constraints, costs, failure states, and GM-adjudicated situations — as the groundwork for the eventual 20-level-per-track breakdown.
+Three corrections from review are already folded in: the Summoner's Exorcist/Binder track has been cut, the Tamer's trust-discount is now an optional GM rule rather than baseline, and the Death-Necromancer's "bond snaps" behavior is now a GM situational table instead of one fixed rule.

+---

+# Part 1 — Base Definitions (Concept / Inspiration / Tracks)

 **Editorial note on this pass:** This document only unifies formatting and translates the content to English — no new mechanics, attribute requirements, or tier content were invented.
 Two structural inconsistencies from the original draft are preserved as-is and flagged here for the next step (defining attribute requirements and mechanics):

 1. Some paths use a **5-stage scale (Tier 0–4)**, others use a **3-stage scale (Early / Mid / Late)**.
 Deciding whether every path should converge on one shared scale (e.g. stretching Early/Mid/Late into 5 tiers) is a mechanical design decision, not a translation one — flagged for step two.